 Fundamentals

-This guide walks through the core concepts and features of cityseer.
+This guide covers the core concepts and features of cityseer.
 It is aimed at researchers, urban planners, and developers who want to compute street-network centrality, land-use accessibility, or statistical aggregations at the pedestrian scale.
 Familiarity with Python and geopandas is assumed; for a gentler introduction, start with the Python 101 lessons.
 For the underlying research methods, see the associated paper.

 For practical, end-to-end worked examples with real-world data, see the examples section.